NetoECommerce/App-Tutorial/README.md

 # Build an add-on for Neto using Node.js, Redis and React

+> Note: Neto does not require add-ons be developed using a particular tech stack.
+As long as your backend can make requests to the Neto App URLs and complete the required OAuth flow your application can be built using whatever technology you or your team are most familiar with.
+>
+> The following guide is meant as an example only, it is not production ready and should not be used in a production environment.
+When building your application ensure all OAuth Keys and merchant/customer data is securely stored.

 ## Introduction

 This tutorial will walk you through building an add-on for Neto using Node.js, Redis and React.
 The add-on will be a widget that displays on a merchant's webstore that shows recently purchased products.
 This type of add-on is commonly called social proof.